arnav4124/DV_PROJECT-1/README.md

 1. Clone the repository to your local machine.
 2. Open the repository in your code editor.
 3. Run the code in your code editor.
-4. Start the server and open the browser.
+4. Start the server (Live Server of VS code)and open the browser.
 5. The website will be displayed on the browser.